Time Enough at Last: Critical reception

+In popular culture

 The episode has been referenced many times in popular culture.
 For example, The Twilight Zone Tower of Terror, a theme park ride at Disney's Hollywood Studios and formerly Disney California Adventure Park, displays a replica of Henry Bemis' broken glasses in the lobby.
-It is noted that, though they're indeed reading glasses, Burgess Meredith wears them throughout the entire episode to make Bemis look more bookish.
+Though Bemis's spectacles are reading glasses, Burgess Meredith wears them throughout the entire episode to make Bemis look more bookish.
 On one appearance of the TV show Futurama's show-within-a-show "The Scary Door", a parody of The Twilight Zone and The Outer Limits, a man like Bemis is presented in a library as "the last man on earth".
-After he loses his glasses, the show pokes fun on the fact that he can still read books with large print and even in braille, so he successively loses various body parts until the scene ends.
+After he loses his glasses, the show pokes fun at the fact that he can still read books with large print and even in braille, so he successively loses various body parts until the scene ends.
 The PC game Fallout Tactics (2001) includes a librarian in a desolate world who wants the player to find his missing glasses so he can read his books.
-In a 2022 expansion for the game Fallout 76 entitled “the Pitt”, players may come across a small room featuring a pair of glasses, a gun, and a note called “Time Enough at Last”, containing lines of dialogue from the character of Bemis.
-In an episode of Modern Family, Jay's glasses are sat on by Luke, breaking them.
-As he picks up his book, the shattered pieces of his glasses fall out.
-"It's not fair.
-It's not fair," he sarcastically utters.
-In season 2, episode 20 of Family Guy, "Wasted Talent", the last remaining brain cell of main character Peter Griffin suffers a fate similar to that of Henry Bemis, his glasses broken and his books beyond his use, decrying the unfairness of his situation.